The worm Ouroboros (review)

 Got a little tripod for my camera — can you tell?
 All images can be clicked to embiggen.

 So here is the Army of Darkness, an undead army for HOTT.
 Most of the figures were painted long ago, when I used a black wash on everything and some are among my first figures ever (the general on the litter and his bodyguard are about 28 years old).
 In fact they were originally intended (and based) for Warhammer 2nd ed, but I’m fairly disenchanted with single-figure basing and mechanics.
-HOTT is quicker, simpler, and a more fun IMO.
-The core is block of Hordes:
+HOTT is quicker, simpler, and a lot more fun IMO.
+The core is blocks of Hordes:

 Mostly Citadel Plastic skeletons (I got two of their original Skeleton Horde sets back in the late 1980s).
 One stand is some Ral Partha skeletons (rear left).
 I decided to base my most fragile figures, like the RP skeletons, on wargaming stands to reduce the chance of them being damaged, and because I have more skeletons than I’ll ever need for RPGs (unless we run Death Frost Doom, I guess).